eBay/ebayui-core-react/src/ebay-tourtip/README.md

 Name | Required | Description
 --- | --- | ---
-`EbayTourtipHost`    | Yes | The custom host-button (trigger) for the tourtip `EbayTourtipHeading` | No | The heading to be displayed in the tourtip `EbayTourtipContent` | Yes | The content to be displayed in the tourtip
+`EbayTourtipHost`    | Yes | The custom host-button (trigger) for the tourtip `EbayTourtipHeading` | No | The heading to be displayed in the tourtip `EbayTourtipFooter` | Yes | The footer to be displayed in the tourtip `EbayTourtipContent` | Yes | The content to be displayed in the tourtip

 ## EbayTourtipHost Attributes